loopold/aws-sso-mac/README.md

 # AWS SSO on macOS

-In this tutorial we use Google Chrome browser only for their profile feature.
+In this tutorial I use the Google Chrome browser only for its profile feature.
 The same can be achieved with Safari using the default profile.

 ## Steps